 3. Employment visa

 Work permit, labor card, or employment visa is issued by the Ministry of Human Resources and Emiratisation.
 This visa is valid for two months of its issue date.
 You no longer need a certificate of good conduct for applying for an employment visa in Dubai.
+Here is the complete guide when applying for an employment visa in Dubai.

 4. Residence visa